5 Best Gutter Guard Companies in Glasgow, KY

 Check Reviews and Referrals

-It's a good idea to research online reviews on the Better Business Bureau (BBB), Yelp, Google Reviews, and other review sites to read customer feedback.
+It's a good idea to research online reviews on Yelp, Google Reviews, the Better Business Bureau (BBB), and other review sites to read customer feedback.
 Ask neighbors which companies they recommend for quality local gutter guard installation.
 When researching, look for providers with a history of steady positive reviews rather than just a single recommendation.

 Types of Gutter Guards

-There are six most common types of gutter guards.
+There are six typical types of gutter guards.
 These include the following:

-• Brush guards are made of large brush bristles that sit inside your gutters, blocking debris while allowing water to pass through.
-On average, you can expect to spend $4.04 per linear foot for brush guards.
+• Brush guards are made of large brush bristles that sit inside your gutters, stopping debris and allowing water to pass through.
+Brush guards cost roughly $4.04 per linear foot.

 *Cost data based on sample pricing for DIY gutter guards from multiple national hardware retailers and adjusted for local cost of living.